rancher/docs/content/rancher/v2.6/en/quick-start-guide/deployment/quickstart-manual-setup/_index.md

 These instructions capture a quick way to set up a proof-of-concept Rancher installation.

 These instructions assume you have a Linux virtual machine that you will communicate with from your local workstation.
 Rancher will be installed on the Linux machine.
-You will need to retrieve the IP address of that machine to make it so that you can access Rancher from your local workstation.
+You will need to retrieve the IP address of that machine so that you can access Rancher from your local workstation.
 Rancher is designed to manage Kubernetes clusters remotely, so any Kubernetes cluster that Rancher manages in the future will also need to be able to reach this IP address.

 We don't recommend installing Rancher locally because it creates a networking problem.
 Installing Rancher on localhost does not allow Rancher to communicate with downstream Kubernetes clusters, so on localhost you wouldn't be able to test Rancher's cluster provisioning or cluster management functionality.

 Your Linux machine can be anywhere.
 It could be an Amazon EC2 instance, a Digital Ocean droplet, or an Azure virtual machine, to name a few examples.
-(Other Rancher docs often use 'node' as a generic term for all of these.)
+Other Rancher docs often use 'node' as a generic term for all of these.
 One possible way to deploy a Linux machine is by setting up an Amazon EC2 instance as shown in [this tutorial.]({{<baseurl>}}/rancher/v2.6/en/installation/resources/k8s-tutorials/infrastructure-tutorials/ec2-node/)

 The full installation requirements are [here.]({{<baseurl>}}/rancher/v2.6/en/installation/requirements/)